 Alternative Power recommendations

 Quite a few of our clients live totally of the grid, and we think that is pretty cool!
 The info here will be very helpful to anyone thinking about alternative energy.
-First thing to contemplate is – do you have sufficient sun or wind on your property?
+Before you spend a lot of money on your system, there is a lot of theft of PV panels and gear, especially on the neighbor islands in remote areas like Puna on the big island.
+Do not just jump into PV without first contemplating the safety of your location, and how you plan to protect and secure your equipment.
+After doing this, the next thing to contemplate is – do you have sufficient sun or wind on your property?
 If you are building in Puna, wind is generally lacking for most.
 The beauty of wind is if you have some, you might be able to keep your battery arsenal at a healthy voltage at night without running a generator.
 Which brings up another important point- the easiest, cheapest, most efficient and greenest way to go as far as having alternative power is to be hooked up to the grid.
 Why you ask?
 Well, if you are being powered mostly by PV panels during the day, and you are off-grid, your battery arsenal will most likely be maxed out by 10 am, and all that power you are producing via those panels is being totally wasted because if you were to over charge that arsenal, you quickly destroy it.
 If you are on the grid, you spin your meter backwards, the grid holds that energy, and delivers it back to you whenever you need it, even at night, with no need to fire up that generator.
-Refrigeration makes it so you generally will need to run that generator all night, or turn off the reefer for some time every night as refrigeration pulls a massive amt of power.
+Refrigeration makes it so you generally will need to run that generator much longer, or turn off the reefer for some time every night as refrigeration pulls a massive amt of power.
 Think about that one for a while!
-Because of this, many buy propane powered reefers.
+The most efficient refrigerator we know of is made from a small chest freezer with a special thermostat installed to make it operate as a refrigerator instead of a freezer.
+It is not as convenient as a side by side unit, but sips the power due to superior insulation, and minimal cold air escaping due to the door being on top vs on the front.
+Going off the grid requires a major shift in your life, requiring thorough inventory of power use and specific appliances and etc that sip the power.
+If you are not willing to go thru this process, then forget living off the grid.
+This chest freezer conversion is not expensive, and saves a massive amt of power consumption.
+Because of the amt of power conventional refrigerators consume, many buy propane powered reefers.
 They are pretty effective but small and much more expensive.
+Be prepared to go thru a bit of propane, which is not terribly cheap.
 They beat running a generator all night!
 And not having to run that generator at night means no carbon monoxide getting into your home either.
 Hot water and cooking round out the other two high energy consumers.
 Off or on grid folks can use either solar hot water or on-demand propane hot water, both work well if designed well.
 Gas for cooking is a no-brainer for off grid folks, and on grid folks can benefit from the superior properties of gas cooking.
 Every chef worth his salt insists on only gas cooking, electric cannot compare!
 If I were totally off-grid, I would want to have wind, lower my power needs and produce pretty much what I need and not have a massive energy production infrastructure nor a massive battery arsenal.
 Why?
 Batteries require a lot of maintenance if you want them to last and serve you well.
+The irony is that being off grid means the more batteries the better to store power when the sun is putting out the most energy.
+With enough batteries, you do not need to run the generator at night normally, and with that efficient refrigerator described here, it is possible to not have to run the generator at night if you use power gently and have enough battery storage to hold it.
+Grid tied systems have no batteries, and they are best with lots of panels vs off grid needing much fewer panels, and are best with a large battery arsenal.
+There is no way around this process, it costs money and requires effort and time and thought.
 Here are some things to consider that you may have never been told:

 PV Basics & Recommendations